GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-02_linear_regression.md

 ```

 ### Finished?
 Well, the above looks like a real good example of linear regression analysis, right?
-And the r square of about 0.67 is also quite OK not to mentino the significance of the independent variable.
+And the r square of about 0.67 is also quite OK not to mention the significance of the independent variable.

 Before we clap our hands, let's just have a look at the other variable combinations of the Anscombe data set.